osm-search/Nominatim/docs/customize/Tokenizers.md

 The token-analysis section contains the list of configured analyzers.
 Each analyzer must have an `id` parameter that uniquely identifies the analyzer.
 The only exception is the default analyzer that is used when no special analyzer was selected.
-There is one special id '@housenumber'.
+There are analysers with special ids:

+ * '@housenumber'.
 If an analyzer with that name is present, it is used for normalization of house numbers.
+ * '@potcode'.
+If an analyzer with that name is present, it is used for normalization of postcodes.

 Different analyzer implementations may exist.
 To select the implementation, the `analyzer` parameter must be set.
 The different implementations are